huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 - Systems development is a complex activity that requires careful project management

-- Interdependencies between the artefacts of software development mean that production needs to be planned, monitored and coordinated so that development is effective efficient and on time
+- Interdependencies between the artifacts of software development mean that production needs to be planned, monitored and coordinated so that development is effective efficient and on time
 - A software development project may involve many developers, some with specialized skills who will be required at different times.
 - Activities must follow a particular sequence